Slacktivism vs. Activism

 Impact and Future Considerations

 Creighton’s SigEp and Elon’s AXID are just two examples in the extensive list of remarkable Greek-based community service activities.
-They, like many others, show the traditional hallmarks of quality activism:
+They, like many others, show the traditional hallmarks of quality activism such as:

 - They have clearly defined objectives.